 During the fiscal year ended July 31, 2021, ModusLink implemented a strategic plan to reorganize its sales function and the e-Business operations.
 The restructuring charges associated with this plan were primarily composed of employee termination costs.
 In November 2021, ModusLink amended its strategic plan to include reorganizing its supply chain operations and recorded a restructuring charge of approximately \$0.9 million during the three months ended January 31, 2022.
-In July 2022, ModusLink reorganized its supply chain operations in Ireland and recorded a restructuring charge of approximately \$0.6 million during the three months ended July 31, 2022.
+In July 2022, ModusLink reorganized its supply chain operations in Ireland and recorded a restructuring charge of approximately \$0.6 million during the three months ended July 31, 2022, which reduced the restructuring liability at January 31, 2023.
 The restructuring charges recorded in fiscal year ended July 31, 2022 were primarily composed of employee termination costs.
-ModusLink did not incur any restructuring charges during the three months ended October 31, 2021.